Shipbuilding contract: Formation of contract

 Where all these elements are present, a legally binding contract comes into effect.
 Otherwise, if any of the elements are missing, there is no legally binding contract.

 Duties of a builder

 The duty of a builder is to complete the new building ship in accordance with the design and specification given by the buyer.
 He must ensure the materials he uses are fit for the purpose required and must carry out the building works with general standard of skills expected for a shipbuilder since the buyers rely on the builder’s skills and judgment when contract is being performed.
 He should also comply with the safety requirement laid down in the Merchant Shipping Act.

 Passing of risk

 Within the shipbuilding contract, the risk does not pass from builder to buyer until delivery of the completed ship.
 It is suggested that builder should take out an insurance cover before the delivery of ship.

-What are the builder’s remedies?
+Builder's remedies

 If the buyer cannot fulfill the payment, the builder may: